sarahmcvay/shop-manager-database-project/plan_shop_manager.md

 -  I want to be able to create a new item.
 3) So I can know which orders were made:
 - I want to keep a list of orders with their customer name.
-- I want to assign each order to their corresponding item.
+- I want to assign each order to their corresponding item(s).
 - I want to know on which date an order was placed.
 4) So I can manage orders:
 - I want to be able to create a new order.